Ozaiy/Ozaiy/README.md

 - 👋 Hi, I’m @Ozaiy
 - 👀 I’m interested in Opensource & A.I
-- 🌱 I’m currently learning Computer Science at Amsterdam Uni
+- 🌱 I’m currently a A.I Premaster student at Science at VU
+- 📚 With a Bsc in Computer science